plblum/jivs/planning/Aria Design.md

 There are no separate `IDomAriaEditorDefinition`, `IDomAriaPresentation`, or `IDomAriaFieldPresentation` capability interfaces.

 - Field and form presentations may supply static updaters.
-- Only field presentations may supply field-state updaters.
+- Only field presentations may supply validation-state updaters.
 - Form roles currently have no validation-state ARIA updater contract.
 - `aria-error` never uses a presentation.
 - The former `findAriaEditors()` operation is removed.
 A specialized updater receives the installed editor anchor and owns any widget-specific distribution of work.